gluster/gluster-kubernetes/docs/design/operator.md

 ### Cluster Management

-In response to the monitoring events above, the Gluster operator will take any number of corrective management actions.
+In response to the monitoring events above, the Gluster operator will take a number of corrective management actions.

 #### Storage Scaling